 Last year we were introduced to KidsEmail.org and we wanted to keep you updated on how well it’s been working for us and why we’re continuing to use it to stay connected to friends and family near and far.
-Check out last year’s review, and continue to read on for our current experience and a giveaway!
+Check out last year’s review.

 This post contains affiliate links through which I may earn a small commission.